movementlabsxyz/movement-hack-temp/src/ch19-04-advanced-types.md

 {{#rustdoc_include ../listings/ch19-advanced-features/no-listing-10-loop-returns-never/src/main.rs:here}}
 ```

-Here, the loop never ends, so `!` is the value of the expression.
+Here, the loop never ends, so `!` is the type of the expression.
 However, this
 wouldn’t be true if we included a `break`, because the loop would terminate
 when it got to the `break`.